jinn091/zinc-ddos/README.md

 ...
 ```

-## Ethical Use Only
+## Legal Use Only

-This script should only be used to simulate load testing on servers that you own or have explicit permission to test.
-Using this script for illegal or unethical purposes, such as attempting to overload or attack websites and services without permission, is strictly prohibited and could result in legal consequences.
+By using this software, you agree to use it **only on systems you own or have written permission to test**.

+This software is intended strictly for:

+-   Penetration testing environments
+-   Defensive security testing
+-   Load balancing validation
+-   Web application firewall (WAF) tuning
+-   Red team/blue team cyber training

+Unauthorized use of this software against networks, services, or websites you do not own or control is likely to be **illegal** and may lead to criminal or civil penalties.

+If in doubt, **do not run this script**.

 ## Disclaimer